grinnell-cs/csc151-images/_eboards/eboard22.md

 How do we identify the part-of procedure, the simplify procedure, and the combine procedure?

+> These are not perfect ways of thinking about things.

-> "part-of" is something we can grab immediately from the parameters: a number, the car of the list, etc.
+> "part-of" is something we can grab immediately from the parameters: a number, the car of the list, the first or last charcter in a string if we're working with strings, etc.

 > "simplify" is something that makes the input "simpler" (closer to the base case).
 For numbers, that's adding or multiplying if we're